WH: Downed Drone May Not Be Recovered From Black Sea

-If the Russians recover the craft, U.S. authorities have taken precautions to ensure that their ability to draw useful intelligence will be limited, Kirby told ABC.
+If the Russians recover the craft, U.S. authorities have taken precautions to ensure that their ability to draw useful intelligence from it will be limited, Kirby told ABC.

 "That said, it's our property," Kirby added, and U.S. authorities will continue to explore recovery options.

+Russia said on Wednesday it would try to retrieve the remains the surveillance drone.
+It denied being responsible for the crash and said relations with the United States had reached their "lowest point."

+"I don't know whether we will be able to retrieve it or not, but that it has to be done.
+And we'll certainly work on it.
+I hope, of course, successfully," Kremlin Security Council Secretary Nikolai Patrushev told the Rossiya-1 TV channel.

-The incident over international waters on Tuesday was a reminder of the risk of direct confrontation between the United States and Russia over Ukraine, which Moscow invaded over a year ago and which Western allies have supported with intelligence and weapons.
+The incident over international waters on Tuesday was a reminder of the risk of direct confrontation between the United States and Russia over Ukraine, which Moscow invaded more than a year ago and which Western allies have supported with intelligence and weapons.

 The State Department on Tuesday summoned Russia's ambassador to the United States, Anatoly Antonov, to express U.S. concerns over the encounter.